Friday 11 August 2023

 If you failed to understand the last sentence, it's because you failed to understand the language being used.
 Go to this website, https://www.convertbinary.com, and copy and paste the zeros and ones.

 Now, is that how God used text.
 No. While we might not speak the Hebrew that was used.
 God still wrote the original 10 commandments in Hebrew for Hebrews.
 He communicates with the people he wants to communicate with and then they preserve that communication, often by recording what he said, which would by necessity need to be translated for us.
-But is never translated for the audience it first was given to. because that's where editable meanings tend to come from.
+But is never translated for the audience it first was given to.
+Because that's where editable meanings tend to come from.

 God participates in the communication he has with his people, with the medium his people receive.
 He doesn't give us information by means we don't understand.
 His instructions on marriage, murder, and the worship of Marduk are all the same kind of communication, even when captured by the technology of the day.
 Direct.
 The speed at which a technology can do the same kind of communication is not factored into his communication.
 He had every ability to give his word in every language at Sinai, seeing as his plan was to have the whole world reconciled to him.
 But he didn't.